file9.ai

 Geography

-Estonia is situated in Northern Europe, bordered by the Baltic Sea and Gulf of Finland, lying between Latvia and Russia.
-It covers a total area of 45,228 sq km, with a notable coastline of 3,794 km and over 1,500 islands.
-The country's terrain is mainly flat, with low marshy areas in the north and hilly regions in the south.
+Estonia is situated in Eastern Europe, bordered by the Baltic Sea to the west and the Gulf of Finland to the north, with Latvia and Russia as its neighbors.
+The country's total area is around 45,228 sq km, including over 1,500 islands.
+The terrain is predominantly flat and boggy, punctuated by hilly regions in the south.

 People and Society